egallis31/traefik-elk-grafana/README.md

-# Cloud Based Application Monitoring Stack
+# Cloud Based Host/Application Monitoring Stack

 * Comprised of ELK stack that auto discovers new docker containers
 * Filebeat will read all stdout from containers